This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 There are really two ways to go about acquiring your brisket for this recipe – you can smoke your own or you can buy some brisket at your local BBQ joint.

 The good news is that either option works perfectly fine with this recipe!
 If you’ve smoked your own brisket before, you know it’s a very long process and odds are you’re going to have a ton of leftovers.
-All of that leftover beef is great to use in this mac and cheese recipe (and you might have even more beef for some leftover brisket tacos too!).

 Store bought BBQ is perfect here as well – you’ll pay a significantly higher price per pound for your beef but the tradeoff is that you won’t have to spend 12-16 hours cooking the meat yourself.
 Go with your preference!